-The graduate certificate in instructional technology in World Languages offers hands-on training in the use of new technologies in the teaching of foreign/second languages for K-12 and college settings.
+The Graduate Certificate in Instructional Technology in World Languages offers hands-on training in the use of new technologies in the teaching of foreign/second languages for K-12 and college settings.
 This certificate is intended for current language teachers at K-12 and/or university settings or graduate students interested in teaching world languages.
 You may apply to the certificate program throughout the year.
 Certificate applicants DO NOT have to be current students at ISU (they do need to get admitted to the certificate program though).
-Students may apply on-line for the certificate program only.
+For more information, see https://illinoisstate.edu/academics/instructional-technology-world-languages-certificate/

-Pre-requisites: Graduate standing or BA in World Languages (e.g. French, German, Italian, Spanish, etc.).
+Pre-requisites: Graduate standing or B.A. in World Languages (e.g. French, German, Italian, Spanish, etc.).